ucsb-cs156/w22/_lab/jpa03.md

 * Then, use `mvn compile` to make sure that the code compiles.
 * Next, try `mvn test` to be sure that the test cases pass.
+* Then, run the following two commands separately in their own shells
+  * In the first, launch the React frontend using `npm start` in the frontend directory.
+This should start the frontend on port 3000
-* Then, try `mvn spring-boot:run`.
-This should start up a web server on port 8080 running on `localhost`
+  * In the second, launch the Spring Boot backend using `mvn spring-boot:run`.
+This should start a web server on port 8080

 The `mvn spring-boot:run` command is a shortcut that is provided for us to be able to run the jar file.
 It does pretty much the same thing as if we ran the `.jar` file and specified the class containing our `main` on the command line.

 When the app is up and running, try logging in with your UCSB Google Account.

 # Step 4: Create a new Heroku App using the Heroku CLI